andrewbranch/gatsby-remark-vscode/README.md

           injectStyles: true,    // Injects (minimal) additional CSS for layout and scrolling
           extensions: [],        // Extensions to download from the marketplace to provide more languages and themes
           languageAliases: {},   // Map of custom/unknown language codes to standard/known language codes
-          scopesByLanguage: {},  // Map of language names to TextMate scope names.
-You probably don’t need this.
           replaceColor: x => x,  // Function allowing replacement of a theme color with another.
 Useful for replacing hex colors with CSS variables.
           getLineClassName: ({   // Function allowing dynamic setting of additional class names on individual lines content,             //   - the string content of the line